styiannis/best-fit-strip-pack/README.md

 # Best-Fit Strip Pack

-A TypeScript implementation of the Best-Fit algorithm for the 2D rectangular [strip packing problem](#references).
+A TypeScript implementation of the best-fit algorithm for the 2D rectangular [strip packing problem](#references).
 The strip packing problem involves packing rectangles of varying dimensions into a strip of fixed width and infinite height, minimizing the total height used.

-This library implements the **Best-Fit Decreasing Height (BFDH)** heuristic, which places each rectangle in the position that minimizes the increase to the overall strip height.
-The algorithm processes rectangles sequentially without any pre-sorting or post-processing, making it suitable for online scenarios.
+This library implements the **online best-fit heuristic**, which places each rectangle in the position that minimizes the increase to the overall strip height.
+The algorithm processes rectangles sequentially in insertion order without any pre-sorting or post-processing, making it suitable for real-time scenarios where rectangles arrive one by one.

 Based on the paper "_[The best-fit heuristic for the rectangular strip packing problem: An efficient implementation and the worst-case approximation ratio](#references)_" by Shinji Imahori and Mutsunori Yagiura.

 ## Features

-- **Best-Fit Decreasing Height (BFDH)**: Implements the BFDH heuristic that places each rectangle in the position that minimizes the increase to overall strip height
+- **Online Best-Fit Heuristic**: Places each rectangle in the position that minimizes the increase to overall strip height, processing items in insertion order
-- **Online Processing**: Processes rectangles strictly in insertion order without any pre-sorting or post-processing
+- **Real-time Processing**: Handles rectangles sequentially without pre-sorting or post-processing
 - **Rotation Support**: Optional variant that automatically considers both rectangle orientations for better space utilization
-- **Proven Efficiency**: Utilizes optimized data structures (linked lists and min-heaps) for high-performance operations
+- **Optimized Data Structures**: Uses linked lists and min-heaps for high-performance operations

 ## Installation